The Sun: Helium

-Morning, multiplex loam blooming in round billows awash through NOUS;
+Morning, multiplex loam blooming in round billows awash through mind;

 Phæton tiding in cool dawn; as his wave broadens its surge, its deep

-Basin widens, whose id waters the earth; foaming, its particles
+Basin widens, whose id waters the earth; foaming, its parts dispersed,

 Colloid, geysering heat, jetting a blue tint through the black of night